 This document describes the concept of navigation in Mendix applications and the properties of a profile.
 Applicable for Mendix versions 7.0 and 7.1.
 For details on how this works in Mendix versions 7.2 and 7.3, see Navigation in 7.2 and 7.3.
-For Mendix version 7.4 and higher, see Navigation.
+For Mendix version 7.4 and above, see Navigation.

 The Navigation document defines the navigation structure of the application for users.
 It allows you to set the home page of your application as well as to define menu structures that can be used in menu widgets.
 A user’s home page can vary based on their roles.